Dec 11, 2019 | Technology & Innovation | Reading Time: 10 minutes

 - 88% of users who are looking for a local business will also ask for driving directions.

 Imagine this: a traveler arriving in a new city by car late at night.
 He hasn’t booked any hotel yet.
-He asks Siri a hotel to stay in the neighborhood as he drives the car to a destination.
-Can you see how the impact of the voice search in your room occupancy rate, especially in late minute bookings?
+He asks Siri for a hotel to stay in the neighborhood as he drives the car to a destination.
+Can you see how the impact of the voice search on your room occupancy rate, especially in late-minute bookings?